M.S. in Electrical Engineering

-A bachelor's degree in any discipline from a regionally-accredited educational institution in the U.S. (or international equivalent).
+A bachelor's degree from a regionally-accredited educational institution in the U.S. (or international equivalent).
 Engineering and physics majors can finish the M.S. in Electrical Engineering program in two years.

-An overall grade-point-average (GPA) of at least 3.0 out of 4.0.
-(Applicants with a GPA less than 3.0 will be considered for provisional admission with their professional experience factored into the decision.
-Please note: Applicants with a GPA less than 3.0 may be asked to provide a GMAT or GRE score.)
+An overall grade-point-average (GPA) of at least 2.7 out of 4.0.
+(Applicants with a GPA less than 2.7 will be considered for provisional admission with their professional experience factored into the decision.)

 To complete the requirements for the Master of Science in Electrical Engineering, students must successfully complete 10 courses (30 graduate semester credits) and maintain a GPA of at least 2.7.

 REQUIRED COURSES [6 courses = 18 credits]: Select two courses from each of the following three topic areas.

 Communications, Network and Signals [2 courses = 6 credits]

 Select ETLS 620 and one additional course from this topic area.

 - ETLS 620 Analog Communication Systems (required)

 - ETLS 621 Digital Communication Systems

 Energy Sources and Power Systems [2 courses = 6 credits]